pingbird/notes/notes/opinions/prime-directive.md

 Research in unguided learning using the prime directive is very interesting, it can gather resources in a physics simulation, optimize networks, play video games, trade in the stock market, and more.
 It blew my mind that a simple equation could lead to actors magically choosing the correct signals to optimize for.

-Over the years it stuck with me and became the center of not just my understanding of game theory and intelligence but also my philosophy of morality and purpose.
+Over the years it stuck with me and became the center of not just my understanding of game theory and intelligence but also my philosophy on morality and purpose.

 What is really magical about this equation as a source of truth in morality is it's unmatched ability to derive things we intuitively know to be good or bad:
 - Honesty and freedom of expression is good because there is a positive correlation between the accuracy of observation and the effectiveness of decision making.